 Not only are Buddha Bowls tasty and colorful, but they also contain some of the best food to put in your body.

-Buddha bowls are filled with whole foods that pack in all the fiber, protein, vitamins and minerals, and superfoods you can handle.
-In addition, Buddha Bowls are also typically gluten-free and vegan for a quick weeknight meal that everyone can enjoy.
+They are filled with whole foods that pack in all the fiber, protein, vitamins and minerals, and superfoods you can handle.
+In addition, they are also typically gluten-free and vegan for a quick weeknight meal that everyone can enjoy.
 Even my picky children love Buddha Bowl night.

 On top of all that, Buddha Bowls are highly versatile, making them the perfect meal to use up all your leftover vegetables before the end of the week.
 Mix and match to your pleasure.